buildbot/buildbot/master/docs/developer/rtype-logchunk.rst

     .. note::

-        .. bb:event:: *.logchunk.new
+        There is no event for a new chunk.
+Instead, the log resource is updated when new chunks are added, with the new number of lines.

-            There will be no new chunk event, the log rtype will be updated when new chunk is created, and the ui will call the data api to get actual data.
-This avoids to flood the mq with logchunk data.
+        Consumers can then request those lines, if desired.

     .. bb:rpath:: /log/:logid/contents